Temporary Work Locations & Commuting Expenses Tax Deductions

-“I’m a freelancer and I use my personal car to travel from location to location to do my work.
-At the end of the year I am never completely sure what mileage is tax deductible and what is not tax deductible.”
+“I’m an independent contractor and I use my personal car to travel to different work locations.
+At the end of the year, what commuting mileage is tax deductible and what isn’t?”

-Temporary work location tax deductions can be complicated.
-For example, an employee’s or contractor’s commute between their home and a regular place of work typically is not a deductible business expense.
-However, if the place of work is a temporary location, meaning the location is expected to last for one year or less, than the daily round-trip commute expenses are tax deductible, regardless of the distance.
+The IRS defines a temporary work location as a work location expected to last for less than a year.
+For example, an employee’s or contractor’s commute between their home and regular work location is not a deductible business expense.
+However, if the work location is temporary than the daily round-trip commute expenses are tax deductible, regardless of the distance.

-If the employee works between two or more work locations, even if for different employer’s, the commuting expenses between the two work locations can be deducted.
-In the event that the commuter does not go directly from one location to the other, only the amount of the commuting expense can be deducted.
+If the employee works between two or more work locations the commuting expenses between the two work locations are deductible.
+This is true even if the employee is employed by two different empoyers.
+In the event that the commuter does not go directly from one location to the other, only the amount of the commuting expense

 No Ordinary Place of Work

-If the duties of the taxpayer’s job require them to travel to different places of work, with no ordinary place of work, in and about the metropolitan area where they live, then the commuting expenses cannot be deducted.
-However, if the commuting requires the taxpayer to travel outside of their metropolitan area, then these commuting expenses can be deducted.
-For more information about what qualifies as “Away From Home”, please review the Falcon Expenses resources post, IRS Business Travel Definition for “Away From Home”.
+Commuting expenses aren’t deductible if the job requires you to travel to different workplaces around the city where you live.
+However, if the commuting requires the taxpayer to travel outside of their metropolitan area, then these commuting expenses are deductible.
+For information about what qualifies as “Away From Home”, review the post, IRS Business Travel Definition for “Away From Home”.

 Temporary Work Location vs Travel